paulbowler/paulbowler.github.io/source/_posts/2013-10-24-merging-maps-by-key-values-in-clojure.markdown

 categories: [clojure, maps, merge]
 ---

 A school has data about its students split in different database and needs to combine them into one to supply an important report to the governors.
-The databases have a common key of :name, and are made up of:
+The databases have a common key of student :name, and are:

 Class data:
 ``` clj Class Data